996 working hour system

-The 996 working hour system (996工作制) is a work schedule practiced by some companies in the People's Republic of China.
-It derives its name from its requirement that employees work from 9:00 am to 9:00 pm, 6 days per week; i.e. 72 hours per week.
-A number of Mainland Chinese internet companies have adopted this system as their official work schedule.
-Critics argue that the 996 working hour system is a violation of Chinese Labour Law and have called it "modern slavery".
+The 996 working hour system (996工作制) is a work schedule practiced illegally by some companies in China.
+It derives its name from its requirement that workers clock in from 9:00 am to 9:00 pm, 6 days per week, resulting in employees working 12 hours per day and 72 hours per week.
+A number of Mainland Chinese internet and tech companies have adopted this system as their official or de facto work schedule.
+Critics argue that the 996 working hour system is a violation of the Labour Law of the People's Republic of China and have called it "modern slavery".

 In March 2019, an "anti-996" protest was launched via GitHub.
-Since then, the 996 issue has been met with growing discontent in China, and despite China's official promises that the 996 working hour system will disappear, it is still widely present.
-In 2021, an academic study by Chinese institutions recognized the existence of "excessive-work cultures like '996 for the first time.
+Since then, the 996 issue has been met with growing discontent in China.

 Background

 The culture of overtime work has a long history in Chinese IT companies, where the focus is typically on speed and cost reduction.
-Companies employ a range of measures, such as reimbursing taxi fares for employees who remain working at the office late into the night, to encourage overtime work.
+Companies employ a range of measures, such as reimbursing taxi fares for employees who remain working at the office late into the night, to incentivize overtime work.